If you’re unsure about whether you can use your balance for payments on Venmo, follow these steps in the app:

 If you don’t have access to a balance, you can still receive payments on Venmo and transfer the money to a bank account, but you cannot use the money in your account to make payments on Venmo until you verify your identity.

 I want to use the money in my Venmo account for payments.
 How does it work?

 We never split payments between money in your account and preferred payment methods.
 So, when you make a payment, if you have access to a balance and it covers the entire payment, it will be pulled from your balance.
 Otherwise, it will be funded by your preferred payment method.

 Here’s an example:

-Let’s say you have $10 in your Venmo balance and want to pay a friend $12.
+You have $10 in your Venmo balance and pay a friend $12.
 In this case, the entire $12 would be charged to your preferred payment method.

 If you don’t have access to a Venmo balance, but have $10 in your Venmo account, payments you make of any amount will be taken from your preferred payment method until you verify your identity.

 Venmo is required by federal law to collect certain information from all of its users.
-If you received this email, Venmo is asking you to complete this process.
-Please check out this article for more information.
+If you have received this email, Venmo is asking you to complete this process.
+Learn more about verifying your identity on Venmo.